mainmatter/mainmatter.com/blog/_posts/2018-11-27-open-source-maintenance.md

 it is built upon, and even smaller projects typically have at least a dependency on a test framework.
-While keeping the dependencies of a single project up-to-date is a manageable task, it is becoming a full-time job once you maintain dozens or hundreds of separate projects.
+While keeping the dependencies of a single project up-to-date is a manageable task, it is becoming a full-time job once you maintain a larger number of separate projects.

 Fortunately for us this is a task that can be automated quite well, at least if you have a good test suite and continuous integration set up.
 While we